joonasrooben/shopee_PP/index.md

 In general we made 43 submissions and ranked 2012 out of 2426 teams which is not so bad result taking into account that we joined the competition close to merger.

-## Winning vs 6th place strategy
+## Winning strategy

-As the competition ended and the winners publiced their solutions, let's check them out as well.
-We have chosen to look more closely the 1st and 6th place solutions.
-They are remarkably different in complexity and show well how differently this problem could be approached.
+As the competition ended and the winners published their solutions, let's check the winning solution.

 ### 1st place *YoonSoo*